moisesPompilio/teste-Unisoma/README.md

 Comments:
 - the PATH are based on the docker configuration, that is, if you change the application ports in docker compose or try to run the project in a way other than docker, the ports may vary.
-- The application has CPF and Telephone validation, the data must be entered with the ratings and cannot contain letters and spaces (Example: CPF - XXX.XXX.XXX-XX - telephone - (XX)XXXX-XXXX ).
+- The application has CPF and Telephone validation, the data must be entered with the ratings and cannot contain letters and spaces (Example: CPF - XXX.XXX.XXX-XX -  Telephone - (XX)XXXX-XXXX ).
 - Salary cannot be less than zero.